Skip to content

 • Click or tap the username of the team member to be mentioned.

-To complete an upload, click or tap the Save and finish button to save the record of your uploaded files to the database.
+To complete an upload of selected files, click or tap the Save and finish button to save the record of your uploaded files to the database.

 Save and finish button